The EU Digital Networks Act unpacked

 Impact assessment and next steps

-The proposal will now progress through the ordinary legislative procedure.
-Amendments should be expected during scrutiny by the European Parliament and the Council, particularly around the balance between EU harmonisation and national regulatory discretion.
+The proposal now enters the ordinary legislative procedure.
+Amendments should be expected during scrutiny by the European Parliament and the Council, particularly on the balance between EU harmonisation and national regulatory discretion.

 Increasing EU divergence from the UK

-From a telecoms regulation perspective, the Digital Networks Act is a decisive move away from nationally mediated EU telecoms law towards a single, directly applicable regulatory framework.
-If adopted broadly in its current form, it would materially change how telecoms providers are authorised, regulated and supervised across the EU, with reduced national divergence and a stronger emphasis on regulatory consistency and investment support.
+To my mind, the Digital Networks Act is a decisive move away from nationally mediated EU telecoms law towards a single, directly applicable regulatory framework.
+If adopted in its current form, it would materially change how telecoms providers are authorised, regulated and supervised across the EU, with reduced national divergence and stronger emphasis on regulatory consistency and investment support.